AllanOcelot/easypages-staff/README.md

    //Should the staff member's roles be visible (Takes boolean value: true / false.
 Default: true.) rolesEnabled = true

+   //If you wish to order the way the staff are output.
+   //Display new staff first.
+   staff_order = "new"

+   //Display old staff first.
+   staff_order = "old"

+   //Display staff in random order. staff_order = "random"

    //Display link to the staff members profile page as a button?
 (Takes boolean value: true / false.
 Default: true.) staffname_button_visible = true
    //If so, what text should it have?
 (Takes a string.
 Default: "Read More")